 The ideal candidate will have...

-• BA or BS Degree (Degree in Elementary Education, Special Education or related field preferred)
+- BA or BS Degree (Degree in Education, Special Education, Science or related field preferred)

-• Experience working with, mentoring, supervising and/or building positive relationships with elementary school aged children
+- Experience working with, mentoring, supervising and/or building positive relationships with children

-• Knowledge of, or willingness to continue higher levels of education to obtain knowledge of effective service strategies and methodologies for working with children with language-based learning disabilities
+- Knowledge of, or willingness to continue higher levels of education to obtain knowledge of effective teaching strategies and methodologies for working with children with language-based learning disabilities

-• Familiarity with Smartboards, Google Drive, and technology
+- Familiarity with Smartboards, Google Drive, and technology in the classroom

 Compensation